-We envision a nation where all youth, and the caring adults in their lives, are just as aware of their mental well-being as they are of physical well-being; a nation made up of caring communities that look beyond physical features to support the mental fitness and growth of our children in every way.
+We envision a world where people are just as aware of their mental well-being as they are of physical well-being; a world made up of informed families and caring communities that support the mental fitness and development of young people in every way.

 More About YMH Project

 “Mental Illness is not a behavioral choice, character flaw or the result of bad parenting; it’s a condition of the brain.
 These very real and treatable medical conditions can happen to anyone, for no known or obvious reason.
 It is imperative that we deem mental health issues as important as physical health, and treat, talk about and support them as such.”Randi Silverman, YMH Project, Founder & CEO

 The Youth Mental Health Project is a group of individuals who believe that mental health is imperative to all health.
 We empower young people, parents, and caring adults with the practical knowledge, support and resources they need to nurture their children’s mental health and intervene when they recognize warning signs.

 Founder & CEO

 Ellen Brezovsky – Director Community Relations, Silver Hill Hospital